mexx/immudb-docs/README.md

 ## Indexing to algolia

 From the root directory, enter `npm run algolia:index`.
-> Not up to date with latest changes
+> :warning: Not up to date with latest changes

 ## Copyright and license